shurvir/hailo_robot/README.md

 * Can be controlled via a web interface

 ## Requirements
-* Raspberry Pi with Hailo-8 chip
+* Raspberry Pi with Hailo-8L chip
-* Python 3.7 or higher
+* Python 3.11 or higher
-* Hailo runtime library
+* HailoRT runtime library
-* OpenCV
+* OpenCV - remember to use the raspbian version and DO NOT PIP install it

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.